The perfect Formentera day trip from Ibiza

-In this article, we will help plan a day trip to Formentera to enjoy peaceful beaches, outdoor activities, sights, and incredible food.
-Find out how to get there from Ibiza and book ferry tickets with no hidden fees on Ferryhopper!
+In this article, we break down everything you need to know so you can the ultimate Formentera day trip from Ibiza, with tips and recommendations on peaceful beaches, amazing outdoor activities, must-see sights, and incredible food.
+So let's kick off the journey, by finding out how to get there from Ibiza, and book ferry tickets on Ferryhopper with no hidden fees!

 Picturesque wooden walkway at the Ses Illetes beach